 On 15 April 2019, GGL announced the conditional sale of its stake in Jupiter Mines Limited (“Jupiter”), together with its intention to announce, in June 2019, a special dividend together with the associated timetable.
 The proposed special dividend of USD 24,685,829 (the “Distribution Pool”) would represent a distribution of USD 0.0175 per share.

-On 9 November 2018, Gemfields Canada Inc. (a 100% subsidiary of Gemfields) agreed to sell its 50% stake in Kariba Minerals Ltd (“Kariba”), the Zambian amethyst mine, to ZCCM Investments Holdings plc (“ZCCM”).
-The Company is set to receive USD 2,500,000 in consideration for the disposal of its shares to ZCCM.
-The transaction is subject to various administrative steps and regulatory approvals, including from the Zambian Competition and Consumer Protection Commission and the Zambian Ministry of Mines.
-The transaction is currently expected to complete early in Q1 2019.
-As part of the agreement, Gemfields has agreed to discharge all outstanding sums owed by Kariba to the Company.
+On 10 December 2018, Gemfields announced that Gemfields Canada Inc. (a 100% subsidiary of Gemfields) had agreed to sell its 50% stake in Kariba Minerals Ltd (“Kariba”), the Zambian amethyst mine, to ZCCM Investments Holdings plc (“ZCCM”).
+That transaction was subject to assorted administrative steps and regulatory approvals, including from the Zambian Competition and Consumer Protection Commission and the Zambian Ministry of Mines.

 Gemfields is pleased to announce that it has agreed to establish a joint venture company with Mwiriti Limitada (‘Mwiriti’), a Mozambican registered company, in order to explore and progress opportunities arising from 12 greenfield licences presently held by Mwiriti.
 The new joint venture company will be incorporated in Mozambique with Gemfields owning 75% and Mwiriti 25%.
 Mwiriti is Gemfields’ existing partner in Montepuez Ruby Mining Limitada (“MRM”) where Mwiriti also owns 25%.